 USACE has initiated Section 106 consultation with the NY SHPO and selected Native American Tribes.
-Copies of Section 106 consultation letters are provided in the Environmental Compliance Appendix D6 and the Pertinent Correspondence Appendix I. Additionally, USACE anticipates executing a Programmatic Agreement among USACE, the NY SHPO, and non-federal implementation sponsors to address the identification and discovery of cultural resources that may occur during the construction and maintenance of proposed or existing facilities.
-USACE will also invite the NPS, and the ACHP to participate as signatories to the anticipated Programmatic Agreement.
+Copies of Section 106 consultation letters are provided in the Environmental Compliance Appendix.
+Additionally, USACE anticipates executing a Programmatic Agreement among USACE, the NY SHPO, and non-federal implementation sponsors to address the identification and discovery of cultural resources that may occur during the construction and maintenance of proposed or existing facilities.
+USACE will also invite the ACHP and Native American Tribes to participate as signatories to the anticipated Programmatic Agreement.